Simulizer/Simulizer/docs/user-guide/chapters/low-level-vis.md

 You can highlight all occurrences of a particular instruction by clicking on it.
 This can be useful to track the state of the instruction through the pipeline and to spot past/future occurrences of the instruction.

-A maximum of 10,000 pipeline stages can currently be displayed (this is to mitigate against problems with infinite loops etc.)
+A maximum of 10,000 pipeline stages can currently be displayed (this is to mitigate problems with infinite loops etc.)

 ## Memory View ##
 <!-- TODO take a nice picture of the memory view window